 Holiness is not only a possibility for the Christian; holiness is a requirement.
-The difference between God and us is that He is inherently holy while we, on the other hand, only become holy in relationship to Christ and increase in practical holiness as we mature spiritually.
+“Without holiness no one will see the Lord” (Hebrews 12:14).
+The difference between God and us is that He is inherently holy while we, on the other hand, only become holy in relationship to Christ and we only increase in practical holiness as we mature spiritually.
+The New Testament emphasizes the pursuit of holiness in this world and the final attainment of holiness in the world to come.

 To be “holy” means that we are, first of all, “set apart for honorable use.”
 Whereas we were “once foolish, disobedient, led astray, slaves to various passions and pleasures . . .
 God our Savior . . . saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit” (Titus 3:3-5; cf. 1 Corinthians 6:11).
 The Lord took the initiative to pull us out of our former lifestyles.
 He saved us, cleansed us, and set us apart for righteousness.
 If we have believed in Christ for salvation, we have been washed by the regeneration of the Holy Spirit and set apart from the world for godliness (see Romans 12:2).